Why are Stormwater Regulations important?

 Public Health and Safety Release Rate: Manage the rate of runoff from a site located in an area where known flooding has occurred due to constraints in the sewer network.

-Effective July 1, 2015, Philadelphia Water updated its Stormwater Regulations for private development.
+Effective July 1, 2015, the Philadelphia Water Department updated its Stormwater Regulations for private development.
 The changes will improve the health of Philadelphia’s rivers, minimize local flooding, and encourage the use of green infrastructure throughout the city.
 Find more information about the update here.

 Detailed information regarding the Stormwater Regulations can be found within Chapter 6, Stormwater Management, of PWD’s Regulations.